-St. John Fisher Catholic Primary School is part of the Romero Catholic Academy.
+St John Fisher Catholic Primary School is part of the Romero Catholic Academy.
 The admissions authority for the school is the Board of Directors of the Romero Catholic Academy who has responsibility for admissions to this school.
+The Board of Directors has delegated responsibility for the administration of the admissions process to the Academy Committee, Admissions Sub-Committee of St John Fisher School.

-The admissions process for St. John Fisher Catholic Primary School is part of the Coventry Local Authority co-ordinated admissions scheme.
-To apply for a place at St. John Fisher Catholic Primary School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming St. John Fisher Catholic Primary School on the application form.
-Applications need to be made by 15th January 2022.
+The admissions process for St John Fisher Catholic Primary School is part of the Coventry Local Authority co- ordinated admissions scheme.
+To apply for a place at St John Fisher Catholic Primary School in the normal admissions round, an application must be made using the school admission application process of the local authority in which you live naming St John Fisher Catholic Primary School on the application form.
+Applications need to be made by 15th January 2024.
 Baptismal Certificates MUST be submitted with the application for any child who is Baptised Catholic (see Note 2).